-As mentioned, the top 2 most-sold beers in the world hail from China.
+As mentioned, the top-selling beer in the world hails from China.
 Additionally, the craft beer industry is growing at an incredible rate – and they aren’t only owned by foreigners.
 Beijing specifically has a thriving craft beer scene and the craze is catching on with all parts of society.
 It’s come a long way since 2010 which is when expat breweries started popping up.
 Now you’ll find both local and expat brewers using local ingredients and flavors to appeal to local tastes.
 These tastes are typically sweeter and prefer less alcohol content, but you’ll still find all styles including IPAs and sours.
 There is a huge price gap between the mass-consumed lagers which start around 3RMB per can (and are approx 2.5% ABV) and a pint of local craft beer that can easily cost 50RMB (and ABV’s that you’d expect back home too).

 One important note is that cheap beer is often served at room temperature in local restaurants, which is how the locals like it.
 Don’t be afraid to ask for it cold (pronounced “bing de” in Chinese) as there is almost always some in the fridge.

 You won’t find any shortage of western influenced cocktail bars in any major Chinese city, and many of them will rival any of your favorite bars back home for both ambience and drinks.
-Here’s a few of our favorites:

 Beijing’s Sanlitun and Guomao areas, along with Shanghai’s French Concession and Bund, are all packed with great little bars where you’ll never run out of cool places to grab a fancy drink.